zendesk/zat-deploy/Readme.md

 It requires a .zat file in the root of your repository.

-If you want to update an existing app, add an app_id key with the ID of the currently installed app.
+If you want to update an existing app, add an app_id key with the ID of the currently installed app, in ZAT secret.

 ```JSON
 // Sample `.zat` file